KarrieK/NICAR16/README.md

 * ls - lists the contents of a folder

 We start running a bash shell and wait for it to initialise.

-Then type _pwd_ to check that you're in your own home directory
+Then type pwd_to check that you're in your own home directory

-$ cd csvkit_class
+Now we need to check that our data was correctly uploaded into our virtual machine to do this we use the command below:

-Check that you are in the correct folder
+$ ls

-$ pwd
+You should see your data in here - of not shout and someone will give you a hand!

 ## Installing csvkit